 - Turn the dough onto a floured surface.
 Knead until smooth and elastic, about 6-7 minutes.
 Do not over-knead, which will lend tough and chewy bread.
 The dough is ready when it is smooth and when you can poke it with a finger and it springs back.
 Form dough into a smooth ball and place into a greased bowl, turning once to grease the top.
 I greased the bowl with cooking spray.
 Cover and refrigerate for 8 hours or overnight.

-- Make the caramel sauce: The caramel sauce may be made ahead of time and heated in the microwave for 30 seconds before using.
+- Make the caramel sauce: The caramel sauce can be made ahead of time (up to 1 week) and heated in the microwave for 30 seconds before using.
 To make the caramel, melt the butter in a small saucepan.
 Once melted, add brown sugar and heavy cream.
 Stir constantly over medium heat until sugar is dissolved.
 Allow to bubble for 3-4 full minutes, no more.
 Set aside.

 - Arrange 20 dough balls into the bundt pan.
 Sprinkle with 1/2 of the pecans.
-Top with remaining dough balls and pecans.
-See photo above in post. *If you did not use Red Star Platinum yeast, cover the pan and allow dough balls to rise again for about 45 minutes at room temperature.
+Top with remaining dough balls and pecans. *If you did not use Red Star Platinum yeast, cover the pan and allow dough balls to rise again for about 45 minutes at room temperature.
 If you did use Red Star Platinum yeast, move ahead to the next step and bake right away.